 Both vitiligo and tinea versicolor can cause patches of discolored skin.
 Patches of skin affected by tinea versicolor may have sharply defined edges and appear lighter or darker than the surrounding areas.
 They may also appear brown, tan, pink, or yellow.
 These changes in skin color usually resolve after several weeks or months.

 Vitiligo, on the other hand, is characterized by permanent loss of skin color (also called loss of pigment or depigmentation).
 Areas of depigmentation may be a few shades lighter than a person’s natural skin tone or look completely white.
 Patches of depigmented skin may have smooth or jagged edges.
 Unlike in tinea versicolor, these skin patches usually have the same texture as a person’s unaffected skin.
-Vitiligo is also more likely to develop on both sides of the body than tinea versicolor.

 Tinea versicolor tends to affect the neck, back, chest, upper arms, and stomach.
+It usually does not affect the face, hands, elbows, knees, and feet.

 Vitiligo frequently doesn’t cause any other symptoms.
 Tinea versicolor, however, may lead to dryness and scaliness on the affected patches.
 People with the infection can also experience occasional mild itching or excessive sweating.